 Please send your tips (include artists' link or contact info) and submissions

-(include portfolio link, image(s) of relevant work(s) and a few words about it) to , or use the contact form.
+(include portfolio link, image(s) of relevant work(s) and a few words about it) to email@example.com, or use the contact form.

 This project is a labour of love by artist Evi Numen, who survived death and loss thanks to visual art.
-Evi Numen is an independent researcher and curator and is currently training to become a death midwife through the International End of Life Doula Association.
+Evi Numen is an artist, researcher, curator and death doula based in Dublin, Ireland.

 Thanatography supports and is inspired by the efforts of The Order of the Good Death, the Death Cafe, and other endeavours that promote an open and honest conversation about death and grief.